+Admissions Information

-Admissions Information Students interested in information on admission in this Department should write directly to the Graduate Secretary, Department of Psychology, Purdue University School of Science, 1201 E. 38th Street, P.O.
+Students interested in information about admission to graduate programs in this department should write directly to the Graduate Secretary, Department of Psychology, Purdue University School of Science, 1125 E. 38th Street, P.O.
 Box 647, Indianapolis, IN 46223.

+Research Facilities

-Research Facilities The Psychology Department has extensive laboratory and computer facilities to support faculty and student research.
-These facilities include more than 5000 square feet of newly renovated space including research cubicles and counseling offices.
+The Department of Psychology has extensive laboratory and computer facilities to support faculty and student research.
+These facilities include more than 5000 square feet of renovated space including research cubicles and counseling offices.
 These facilities are computer controlled and equipped with closed circuit videotape recording capability.
 Animal facilities are also available.
-Computer support includes several microcomputers within the Department, a DEC 10 and CDC 6600 with cieber available through terminals within the Psychology Department.
-Internship and practicum sites are available at such centers as Hook Rehabilitation Center of Community Hospital, Crossroads Rehabilitation Center, the Indiana University Medical Center, and other facilities in the metropolitan Indianapolis area.
-With the approval of the student's advisory committee an internship may be completed outside of the Indianapolis metropolitan area.
+Computer support includes several microcomputers within the department, and terminal connections to an IBM 4341, two DEC 20's, and a CDC 855.
+Internship and practicum sites are available at such centers as Hook Rehabilitation Center of Community Hospital, Crossroads Rehabilitation Center, the Indiana University Medical Center, and other organizations in the metropolitan Indianapolis area.